For this year’s Annual Meeting, the Poster Exhibition will be digital only. Selected posters will not be printed or displayed at the Hilton Anatole.

 Only ePosters will be on display this year.

-- ePosters submitted by October 9 will be considered for poster awards.
-Awards will be presented designating the best poster in each clinical category at the Poster Reception on Saturday night.
+- ePosters submitted by October 9 will be considered for awards, which will be presented to the best poster in each clinical category.

 Record Audio and Video (optional)

-- Include a five-minute, pre-recorded audio or video file to accompany your poster presentation
+- Upload a five-minute, pre-recorded audio file or use the online recording tool in the Media Center to accompany your poster presentation

 - Upload and approve ePoster file first; then upload audio or video file.